-Name Wenjing Zhou, MSc Contact w.zhou.1@erasmusmc.nl (pronouns: she/her/hers) Biosketch Wenjing Zhou started her PhD programme at Erasmus University Rotterdam in September 2021.
+w.zhou.1@erasmusmc.nl (pronouns: she/her/hers)

+Wenjing Zhou started her PhD programme at Erasmus University Rotterdam in September 2021.
 Her research Interests focus on the impact of health-related quality of life and outcome of chronic diseases in children in China.
 She got the BSc and MSc at Shanghai Jiaotong University, majoring in clinical medicine.
 She has been working as a pediatrician since 2008 in the department of Pediatrics, Shanghai Renji Hospital, China, mainly engaged in pediatric allergic diseases and rheumatic diseases.
 From 2018, as a visiting scholar, she studied at National University of Singapore, under the supervision of Professor Nan Luo.
-Since then, she has been working on the validation of EQ-5D-Y. Supervisors (role) Jan Busschbach, PhD (Promotor) Nan Luo, PhD (Co-promotor) Zhihao Yang, PhD (Co-promotor) Year & Location Expected completion in 2025, Department of Psychiatry, Section Medical Psychology and Psychotherapy, Erasmus Medical Centre, Erasmus University Rotterdam, Rotterdam, The Netherland PhD abstract The EQ-5D is the world's leading instrument to measure health related quality of life in health economic evaluations of health care interventions.
+Since then, she has been working on the validation of EQ-5D-Y.

+Jan Busschbach, PhD (Promotor) Nan Luo, PhD (Co-promotor) Zhihao Yang, PhD (Co-promotor)

+Expected completion in 2025, Department of Psychiatry, Section Medical Psychology and Psychotherapy, Erasmus Medical Centre, Erasmus University Rotterdam, Rotterdam, The Netherland

+The EQ-5D is the world's leading instrument to measure health related quality of life in health economic evaluations of health care interventions.
 Health economic evaluations are used in health care policy aimed at increasing the effectiveness of health care and to reduce differences in health between populations (equity).
 We propose to work with the EuroQol Group to deliver a state-of-the-art EQ-5D questionnaire (youth version, EQ-5D-Y) suitable for use by children and adolescents in China.
 This instrument will aim to produce valid quality of life values of children and adolescents in China that can be used in health economic evaluations.
 This would be of great significance as there is a growing need to assess the cost-effectiveness of health interventions for young populations.
-It will also push the sciencific development of the EQ-5D in China to the international frontier of the sciences.
+It will also push the scientific development of the EQ-5D in China to the international frontier of the sciences.
 This PhD project aims to identify 3 research questions which are relevant to China and the EuroQol Group in validating the new version of the EQ-5D: 1) What are the psychometric prosperities, specifically, validity and reliability, of the Chinese version of EQ-5D-Y for China in children and adolescents?
-2) How should existing valuation methods be adapted for use in the Chinese low aged populations?
-3) Can the instrument produce valid quality of life values of children with chronic diseases such as haematological malignancies, juvenile rheumatic diseases and allergic diseases?
-EQ papers (DOI) doi.org/10.1007/s10198-021-01309-w EQ grants (role) Working groups Youth akanksha.akanksha@student.uts.edu.au (pronouns: she/her/hers), Australia
+2) How should existing valuation methods be adapted for use in the Chinese low aged population?
+How does the EQ-5D-Y proxy version perform in these populations?
+3) Can the instrument produce valid quality of life values of children and adolescents in China that can be used in health economic evaluations, specifically in children with chronic diseases such as haematological malignancies, juvenile rheumatic diseases and allergic diseases?

+doi.org/10.1007/s10198-021-01309-w